daudhiyaa/24001084-km6-ddr-foodorderapp/README.md

 ## ⚙️ About

-This repository contains all challenges (from Challenge 2) encountered during the learning process at Binar Academy - KM 6, within the Android Engineering Path.
+This repository contains challenges (Chaoter 2 & 3) encountered during the learning process at Binar Academy - KM 6, within the Android Engineering Path.

 ## 📝 Note